Open Access in Sociology

 Open Access Books

-As of December 2021, the Directory of Open Access Books (DOAB) listed 532 titles under the subject Sociology, while OAPEN listed around 532 titles under Sociology
+As of December 2024, the Directory of Open Access Books (DOAB) listed 1,019 titles under the subject "sociology", and the online library OAPEN listed around 1,264 titles under "sociology".

 The publishing landscape in the book-friendly social sciences is extremely heterogeneous, broad, and fragmented.
 However, the publishers Springer VS, Nomos, Barbara Budrich, Routledge, transcript, Campus, and LIT are particularly worthy of mention (Graf et al., 2020, p.
 22; Projekt OGeSoMo, n.d.).

 Open access publishing faces diverse challenges in book-friendly disciplines such as sociology.
-To make it more attractive, a suitable infrastructure for and trust in the quality of open access books must be created.
-The groundwork for this has been laid by the quality standards for open access monographs and edited collections formulated by the consortium of university presses AG Universitätsverlage (2018) and in the framework of the project National Contact Point Open Access OA2020-DE (Pieper et al., 2018).
-Moreover, in recent years, several business models for open access books have become established (OAPEN, 2020).
+To make it more attractive, a suitable infrastructure for and trust in the quality of open access books must be established.
+Especially worthy of mention in this connection are the quality standards for open access monographs and edited volumes formulated by the consortium of university presses AG Universitätsverlage (Arning et al., 2022).
+Furthermore, several business models for open access books have become established in recent years (OAPEN, 2020).

 Disciplinary Repositories

-For German-speaking sociology, the disciplinary repository Social Science Open Access Repository (SSOAR) is particularly important, while at an international level, a leading role is played by the Social Sciences Research Network (SSRN), which, besides sociological literature, also hosts research papers from economics, political science, anthropology, and many other disciplines.
+For German-speaking sociology, the disciplinary repository Social Science Open Access Repository (SSOAR) is particularly important.
+At an international level, a leading role is played by the Social Sciences Research Network (SSRN), which, besides sociological literature, also hosts research papers from economics, political science, anthropology, and many other disciplines.
+The Open Directory of Open Access Repositories (OpenDOAR) provides an overview of relevant repositories.

 Practical Tip